marcelfw/mgit/README.md

 Source your profile and then you can use "mcd" to quickly go to any repository in your home directory.

+### Quickly view project' git status

+Add a .mgit in your repository root:

+    [shortcut "global"]
+        root = /home/myname/customer/project

+Now you can run "mgit status" or "mgit list" anywhere in your project directory to get the status of all repositories.

 Under the hood